Mixed-integer support in CVX 2.0

 Gurobi and MOSEK, the first commercial solvers we have connected to CVX, support mixed-integer models: models with one or more variables constrained to assume integer or even binary (0/1) values.
 Such variables can be used not just in linear programs, but nonlinear convex programs as well.

 We have decided to introduce the ability to specify integer and binary variables into CVX models as well.
-To use this feature, simply add the integer or binary keyword to the relevant variable declaration; for example:
+To use this feature, simply add the integer

-variable y(3,3) binary;
+variable x(10) integer; variable y(3,3) binary;

 Models with integer and binary variables must still obey all of the same disciplined convex programming rules that CVX enforces for continuous models.
 For this reason, we are calling these models mixed-integer disciplined convex programs, or MIDCPs.